Hero student killed in Nottingham stabbing spree died trying to save friend

 “Her laughter, her excitement, she had such an unmatched zest for life.
 She was honestly so perfect.”

-He added that he could “never forgive” Calocane for killing her and has taken to wearing her earring and sleeping with her hocket top to “get as close as I can to her”.
+He added that he could “never forgive” Calocane for killing her and has taken to wearing her earring and sleeping with her hockey top to “get as close as I can to her”.

+Prosecutor Karim Khalil KC told the court that Ms O’Malley-Kumar had shown “incredible bravery” and had leapt forward to defend Mr Webber after he was stabbed repeatedly.

 Since her death, her family have begun the process of setting up a foundation in her memory which will raise funds for causes such as sport and education, as well as lobbying the government on knife crime.